HyperNebula/TinyBASIC-Interpreter/README.md

 A lightweight, educational implementation of a TinyBASIC interpreter written in [Nim](https://nim-lang.org/).

 This project was built from scratch and features a complete interpretation pipeline, including a custom lexer, parser, and evaluator to execute TinyBASIC code.
-It supports both a file-execution mode and an interactive REPL (Read-Eval-Print Loop).
+It supports a file-execution mode, an interactive terminal REPL (Read-Eval-Print Loop), and a live web-based playground.

 ## Features